pip-services/pip-services-docs/content/en/python/components/auth/memory_credential_store.md

 ### Description

-The MemoryCredentialStore class is used to create an instance of a credential store that keeps the contained credentials in memory.
+The MemoryCredentialStore class is used to create credential stores that keep the contained credentials in memory.

 ##### Configuration parameters